IABTechLab/uid2docs/docs/guides/publisher-client-side.md

 # Client-Side Integration Guide for JavaScript

-This guide is for publishers who want to integrate with UID2 and generate [UID2 tokens](../ref-info/glossary-uid.md#gl-uid2-token) (advertising tokens) using only JavaScript client-side changes on their website with minimum effort.
+This guide is for publishers who want to integrate with UID2 and generate <Link href="../ref-info/glossary-uid#gl-uid2-token">UID2 tokens</Link> (advertising tokens) using only JavaScript client-side changes on their website with minimum effort.

 This guide does not apply to publishers who want to use a <Link href="../ref-info/glossary-uid#gl-private-operator">private operator</Link>, or who want to generate tokens server-side.
 Those publishers should follow the [Client-Server Integration Guide for JavaScript](integration-javascript-server-side.md).